Progressive Supranuclear Palsy: Causes, Symptoms And Treatments

 As its name indicates, this disease causes weakening and paralysis of the areas of the brain above the cerebral nuclei hence it is dominated supranuclear and, furthermore, it evolves in a degenerative way, making the person worse little by little.

-You may be interested: The 2 Types of Borderline Personality Disorder
+You may be interested: How Does the Family Context Influence Borderline Personality Disorder?

 Symptoms of progressive supranuclear palsy